ducalex/retro-go/README.md

 In short you need to generate a font.c file and add it to fonts.h.
 It'll try to add better instructions soon...

 ## Capturing crash logs
 When a panic occurs, Retro-Go has the ability to save debugging information to `/sd/crash.log`.
-This provides users with a simple way of recovering a backtrace (and often more) versus having to install drivers and serial console software.
+This provides users with a simple way of recovering a backtrace (and often more) without having to install drivers and serial console software.
 A weak hook is installed into esp-idf panic's putchar, allowing us to save each chars in RTC RAM.
 Then, after the system resets, we can move that data to the sd card.
 You will find a small esp-idf patch to enable this feature in tools/patches.

 # Porting